 use Porcelain or Zisha teawares to brew 7-9 rounds and above, at 95-100℃, tea:water 1:22

 - dry tea shape is sturdy and “heavy like iron”, tight, even and round, the color is lustrous jade green with sandpoints like frog skin, “blue belly and green pedicle”

-- the soup is reddish orange yellow, clear and bright
+- the soup is golden yellow, clear and bright

-- the internal aroma is clean and pure, heavy and lasting roasted bitter gourd fragrances
+- the internal aroma is clean and high, heavy and lasting natural orchid flowery fragrances

-Made from tender leaves of Tie Guan Yin (Ti Kuan Yin 铁观音 [tiě guān yīn]) trees, it is the king among all Anxi teas, and the name of Ti Kuan Yin refers to both tree and tea.
-Anxi Ti Kuan Yin has been discovered in Xinping Town, Anxi, during Qing Dynasty.
+Made from tender leaves of Tie Guan Yin 铁观音 [tiě guān yīn] trees, it is the king among all Anxi teas, and the name of Tie Guan Yin refers to both tree and tea.
+Anxi Tie Guan Yin has been discovered in Xinping Town, Anxi, during Qing Dynasty.
 Its curly, compact and heavy shape is like a green dragonfly’s head, describing “Guan Yin’s (goddess of mercy) beauty and iron’s weight”.
-Ti Guan Yin tea is characterized by bright green leaves with red spots covered by white fuzz.
-Ti Guan Yin has strong and enduring flavor, flowers and fruits fragrance and various aromas.
+Tie Guan Yin tea is characterized by bright green leaves with red spots covered by white fuzz.
+Tie Guan Yin has strong and enduring flavor, flowers and fruits fragrance and various aromas.
 A clear and golden tea liquid has a strong and mellow taste, with a sweet aftertaste and lingering fragrance.
 Brewed leaves are thick and as bright as silk, a unique fragrance could fill a whole room as soon as you lift the teapot cover.